asad-aali/ambient-diffusion-mri/README.md

 ### Download pre-trained models

 We provide pre-trained Ambient Diffusion models trained on undersampled FastMRI data, independently at acceleration rates of R = 2, 4, 6, 8.
 Additionally, we provide a supervised EDM model trained on fully sampled (R = 1) data.
-The checkpoints are available through the link: [link](https://utexas.box.com/s/axofnwib9kukdpa92ge4ays87dmuvpf7).
+The checkpoints are available [here](https://utexas.box.com/s/axofnwib9kukdpa92ge4ays87dmuvpf7).
-You will need ~1GB of disk space for the models.

 To download from the terminal, simply run:

 `wget -v -O ambient_models.zip -L https://utexas.box.com/shared/static/axofnwib9kukdpa92ge4ays87dmuvpf7.zip`

 ### Download dataset

-For the experiments, we used a pre-processed version of NYU's FastMRI dataset [here](https://fastmri.med.nyu.edu/).
+For the experiments, we used a pre-processed version of NYU's [FastMRI dataset](https://fastmri.med.nyu.edu/).

 To set up the dataset for training/inference, follow the instructions provided [here](https://github.com/NVlabs/edm#preparing-datasets).

 ## Training New Models

-To train a new Ambient Diffusion model on the FastMRI dataset, run the following bash script: `ambient-diffusion-mri/train.sh`
+To train a new Ambient Diffusion model on the FastMRI dataset, run the following bash script:

+`ambient-diffusion-mri/train.sh`

 ```
 R=4